alexgisby/imgur-album-downloader/readme.md

-# imgur Album Downloader
+# Imgur Downloader

-This is a simple Python script that contains a class and command line interface that allows you to download ann images at full resolution in an imgur album, all at once.
+This is a simple Python script that contains a class and command line interface that allows you to download ann images at full resolution with any imgur link, all at once.

 ## jtara1 Fork - Features
 Features added: